-(7)(5) Out-of-State Attending Physicians.
+(5) Out-of-State Attending Physicians.

-In accordance with ORS 656.245(2)(a), with the approval of the insurer, the The worker may choose an attending physician outside the state of Oregon.
-Upon receipt of with the approval of the insurer.
-When the insurer receives the worker's request, or the insurer's knowledgebecomes aware of the worker's request to treat with an out-of-state attending physician, the insurer must give the worker written notice of approval or denialdisapproval of the worker's choice of attending physician within 14 days.
+The worker may choose an attending physician outside the state of Oregon with the approval of the insurer.
+When the insurer receives the worker's request or becomes aware of the worker's request to treat with an out-of-state attending physician, the insurer must give the worker written notice of approval or disapproval of the worker's choice of attending physician within 14 days.

-- (a) If the insurer does not approve the worker's out-of-state physician, notice to the worker must clearly state the reason(s) for the denial, which may include, but are not limited to, the out-of-state physician's refusal to comply with OAR 436-009 and 436-010, and identify at least two other physicians of the same healing art and specialty whom it would approve.
-The notice must also inform the worker that if the worker disagrees with the denial, the worker may refer the matter to the director for review under the provisions of OAR 436-010-0220. - (b)(a) If the insurer approves the worker's choice of out-of-state attending physician, the insurer must immediately notify the worker and the medical service provider physician in writing of the following: - (A) The Oregon medical fee schedule requirements and payment rules, OAR 436-009; - (B) The manner in which the out-of-state physician may provide compensable medical treatment or services to Oregon injured-workers; and - (C) The That the insurer may not cannot pay billings for compensable services in excess of the maximum allowed under above the Oregon fee schedule. - (8) After giving prior approval, if the - (b) If the insurer disapproves the worker's out-of-state attending physician, the notice to the worker must: - (A) Clearly state the reasons for the disapproval, for example, the out-of-state physician's refusal to comply with OAR 436-009 and 436-010, - (B) Identify at least two other physicians of the same healing art and specialty in the same area that the insurer would approve, and - (C) Inform the worker that if the worker disagrees with the disapproval, the worker may request approval from the director under OAR 436-010-0220. - (6) If an approved out-of-state attending physician does not comply with these rules OAR 436-009 or 436-010, the insurer may object to withdraw approval of the worker's choice of attending physician and.
-The insurer must notify the worker and the physician in writing of the reason for the objection, that payment for:
+(a) If the insurer approves the worker's choice of out-of-state attending physician, the insurer must immediately notify the worker and the physician in writing of the following:

+(A) The Oregon medical fee and payment rules, OAR 436-009;

+(B) The manner in which the out-of-state physician may provide compensable medical treatment or services to Oregon workers; and

+(C) That the insurer cannot pay bills for compensable services above the Oregon fee schedule.

+(b) If the insurer disapproves the worker's out-of-state attending physician, the notice to the worker must:

+(A) Clearly state the reasons for the disapproval, for example, the out-of-state physician's refusal to comply with OAR 436-009 and 436-010,

+(B) Identify at least two other physicians of the same healing art and specialty in the same area that the insurer would approve, and

+(C) Inform the worker that if the worker disagrees with the disapproval, the worker may request approval from the director under OAR 436-010-0220.

+(6) If an approved out-of-state attending physician does not comply with OAR 436-009 or 436-010, the insurer may withdraw approval of the attending physician.
+The insurer must notify the worker and the physician in writing:

-- (a) The reasons for withdrawing the approval, - (b) That any future services rendered provided by that physician after notification will not be reimbursable paid by the insurer, and that - (c) That the worker may be liable for payment of services rendered provided after the date of notification.
+(a) The reasons for withdrawing the approval,

+(b) That any future services provided by that physician will not be paid by the insurer, and

+(c) That the worker may be liable for payment of services provided after the date of notification.

-(9)(7) If the worker is aggrieved by an insurer disagrees with the insurer's decision to object to disapprove an out-of-state attending physician, the worker or the worker's representative may refer the matter to request approval from the director for review under the provisions of OAR 436-010-0220.
+(7) If the worker disagrees with the insurer's decision to disapprove an out-of-state attending physician, the worker or worker's representative may request approval from the director under OAR 436-010-0220.

 Stat.
 Auth: ORS 656.726(4) Stats.
-Implemented: ORS 656.005(12), 656.245, 656.260 Hist: Amended 3/11/13 as WCD Admin.
-Order 13-052, eff.
-4/1/13 Amended 11/12/13 as Admin.
-Order 13-059, eff.
-1/1/14 Amended 8/20/15 as Admin.
+Implemented: ORS 656.005(12), 656.245, 656.260 Hist: Amended 8/20/15 as Admin.
 Order 15-060, eff.
-10/1/15
+10/1/15 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule\history/436\history.pdf.